Last Updated on November 30, 2022 by Matt

 Front brakes, rear brakes, and brake redundancy

-Typically, electric scooters will have either just rear brakes, or both front and rear brakes.
-Having just front brakes would be unsafe, as braking with just the front brake when riding fast increases the chances of the scooter tipping over and the rider getting injured.
+Electric scooters typically have either rear brakes or both front and rear brakes.
+Using just front brakes at high speeds is unsafe, as it increases the risk of tipping over and injury.

 - just a rear disk brake